 The Board has evaluated the risks of market timing activities by the Funds' shareholders.
-The Board noted that the Funds' Shares can be purchased and redeemed directly from a Fund only in Creation Units by APs and that the vast majority of trading in the Funds' Shares occurs on the secondary market.
+The Board noted that Shares can be purchased and redeemed directly from a Fund only in Creation Units by APs and that the vast majority of trading in Shares occurs on the secondary market.
 Because the secondary market trades do not directly involve the Funds, it is unlikely those trades would cause the harmful effects of market timing, including dilution, disruption of portfolio management, increases in the Funds' trading costs and the realization of capital gains.
-With regard to the purchase or redemption of Creation Units directly with a Fund, to the extent effected in-kind (i.e., for securities), the Board noted that those trades do not cause the harmful effects (as previously noted) that may result from frequent cash trades.
-To the extent trades are effected in whole or in part in cash, the Board noted that those trades do not cause the second costs, which could negatively impact the Funds' ability to achieve its investment objective, although in certain circumstances (e.g., in conjunction with a rebalance of a Fund's underlying index), such trades may benefit Fund shareholders by increasing the tax efficiency of a Fund.
-The Board also noted that direct trading by APs is critical to ensuring that a Fund's Shares trade at or close to NAV.
-In addition, the Funds may impose transaction fees on purchases and redemptions of Shares to cover the custodial and other costs incurred by a Fund in effecting trades.
-Given this structure, the Board determined that it is not necessary to adopt policies and procedures to detect and deter market timing of the Funds' Shares.
+With regard to the purchase or redemption of Creation Units directly with a Fund, to the extent effected in-kind (i.e., for securities), the Board noted that those trades are effected in whole or in part in cash, the Board noted that those trades could result in dilution to a Fund and increased transaction costs, which could negatively impact the Funds' ability to achieve its investment objective, although in certain circumstances (e.g., in conjunction with a reallocation of a Fund's investments), such trades may benefit Fund shareholders by increasing the tax efficiency of a Fund.
+The Board also noted that direct trading by APs is critical to ensuring that Shares trade at or close to NAV.
+In addition, the Funds will impose transaction fees on purchases and redemptions of Shares to cover the custodial and other costs incurred by a Fund in effecting trades.
+Given this structure, the Board determined that it is not necessary to adopt policies and procedures to detect and deter market timing of Shares.